elugens/hello-javascript/docs/browser-related-questions/browser-document/window-coordinates.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Document-relative coordinates start from the upper-left corner of the document, not the window.
-In CSS, window coordinates correspond to position:fixed, while document coordinates are similar to position: absolute on top.
+  <div><strong>Interview Response:</strong> Document-relative coordinates begin at the upper-left corner of the document rather than the window.
+Window coordinates are equivalent to position:fixed in CSS, but document coordinates are equivalent to position:absolute on top.
     </div>
   </div>
 </details>